 54 For example, "Maps are updated quarterly to keep consumers, government officials, and the private sector abreast of the progress made and continued opportunities for further capacity build-out."
 See Comments of Connected Nation, In the Matter of High-Cost Universal Service Support, April 17, 2008, WC Docket 05-337, p.
-8, Available at conduct mapping, a process that is not likely to happen before the FCC could implement its own mapping effort.
-But this huge practical consideration aside, the case for a quarterly, proprietary, unverified, un-audited, voluntary reporting effort being superior to a semi-annual, non-proprietary, verified, audited,56 and compulsory reporting effort has not been made.
+8, Available at

+Commission would only be able to generate a dated, unverified, static national broadband map"55 Well, yes, the FCC's data would be semi-annual, while Connected Nation's would be quarterly.
+But this is a hypothetical point.
+Keep in mind, in order to get 50 states worth of data, Connected Nation, and not some other entity, would have to win contracts in all 50 states to conduct mapping, a process that is not likely to happen before the FCC could implement its own mapping effort.
+But this huge practical consideration aside, the case for a quarterly, proprietary, unverified, un-audited, voluntary reporting effort being superior to a semi-annual, un-proprietary, verified, audited,56 and compulsory reporting effort has not been made.
 We, and many others, prefer the latter method to the former.